RaduSimonica/python-training-nov2021/exercises/day4.md

 ### Decorators exercises
 1. Write a decorator that computes (and displays) execution time for a function.
 Hint: `time.time()` function returns current time in seconds.

+### OOP exercises
+1. Create a `BankAccount` class that receives two parameters on initialisation:
+    * `bank name (str)`
+    * `balance (int)`
+1. Create two methods in this class, one to withdraw money and another one to deposit money into the account.
+The withdraw method will not allow withdrawing more money than available and it will raise an exception when you attempt to do that.